As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 Short prayer before preaching

-A simple prayer before a sermon can keep one tuned in to the divine and focused on the task ahead.
+A short prayer before preaching can keep one tuned in to the divine and focused on the task ahead.

 Prayer before a sermon helps ministers focus, centering their thoughts and feelings on God as they get ready to preach.